10 Must-See Cultural & Historical Attractions in Europe

 were over-flowing, leading people to bury bodies in underground quarry tunnels built in the 13th century.
 Six to seven million Parisians are buried here, but only a smart part of the morbid maze is open to the public.
 Spooked?
 Don’t be… it’s one of the most popular attractions in Paris!

-—you’ll also be able to discover a more elegant part of French history, the Chateau Versailles, and the countless UNESCO World Heritage Sites of Bordeaux
+—you’ll also be able to discover a more elegant part of French history, the Chateau Versailles, and the countless culinary delights of Lyon.

 Looking for more culture and history